 Comprehensive photo management appliance

-Some NAS vendors even provide mobile apps and photo management appliance like Google Photos to not only help users to manage photo storage, share and access portfolios on the go, but also offer modern browsing and uploading experiences for photos that users captured in daily life.
+Some NAS vendors even provide mobile apps and photo management appliances like Google Photos to not only help users to manage photo storage, share and access portfolios on the go, but also offer modern browsing and uploading experiences for photos that users captured in daily life.
 To turn it up a notch, a handful of NAS device even has built-in image recognition and deep learning algorithm that assists users to group photos according to similar topics and categories.

 A scalable and efficient NAS storage device can be viewed as a once in for all photo management solution.
 Users no longer need to be wary of when the public cloud vendors are going to start charging for an additional subscription fee, so photos or data need to be migrated elsewhere, nor do users have to worry about photo management issues such as data loss, scattered photos, and the recurring fee that is more significant than it seems in the long run.